DOI10.47051/HKSS8959

 Figure 2: Distribution of Trilepida macrolepis in Ecuador.
 See Appendix 1 for a complete list of the presence localities included in the map.

-Etymology: The generic name Trilepida is derived from the Greek words treis (meaning “three”) and lepis (meaning “scale”).16 It refers to the presence of three supralabial scales, a characteristic that separates snakes of this genus from other blind snakes.14 The specific epithet macrolepis, which comes from the Greek words makros (meaning “large”) and lepis (meaning “scale”),17 probably refers to the large head scales.
+Etymology: The name Trilepida is derived from the Greek words treis (=three) and lepis (=scale),16 referring to the presence of three supralabial scales, a characteristic that separates snakes of this genus from other blind snakes.14 The specific epithet macrolepis comes from the Greek words makros (=large) and lepis (=scale),17 probably referring to the large head scales.

 See it in the wild: Due to their fossorial habits, Big-scaled Thread-Snakes are unlikely to be recorded more than once every few months at any locality in Ecuador.
-In this country, individuals of Trilepida macrolepis have been recorded sporadically in pristine rainforests while removing leaf-litter, turning over logs and trunks, or when digging among tree roots.
+The species seems particularly abundant in Canandé Reserve, where individuals are typically found by removing leaf-litter and turning over logs and trunks.

 Special thanks to Adriano Losso for symbolically adopting the Big-scaled Thread-Snake and helping bring the Reptiles of Ecuador book project to life.